 SIGN UP HERE

-We complete running analyses on Friday, Sunday, and Monday.
+We typically complete running analyses on Fridays and Sundays.
 Sign up by visiting our registration page:

 Runners are not allowed to cancel an appointment within 48 hours of an appointment.
 Prior to the 48 hour deadline, runners are able to cancel an appointment for a $5 fee.
 This process is completed by the runner on the registration website.